-Really, tiredness (or ‘fatigue’ as the medical profession call it) only becomes a problem when it goes on for more than a few weeks, persists throughout the day and limits your activities.
+Tiredness becomes a problem when it goes on for more than a few weeks, persists throughout the day, and limits your activities.

 2. Low thyroid function

 This is very common and basically means that your thyroid gland isn't working properly.
-It can cause a variety of symptoms, from unexplained weight gain to period problems to fatigue.
-You can get blood tests done at your local GPs, but diagnosing thyroid problems can be difficult and may take a while.
+It can cause a variety of symptoms, from unexplained weight gain, to period problems, to fatigue (severe feelings of tiredness).
+You can get blood tests done at your local GP, but diagnosing thyroid problems can be difficult and may take a while.

 3. Other vitamin/mineral deficiencies